 Abuse claims involve complex areas of law and fact, and many survivors cannot afford a lawyer.
 Low-income survivors can qualify for legal aid, although this comes with uncertainty and risks.
-The series of adverse court decisions in abuse in care cases in 2007 and 2008 - followed by successful applications by the Crown for costs orders - led the Legal Services Agency to send a notice of intention to withdraw legal aid to 1,151 claimants pursuing court cases for abuse in care.244
+The series of adverse court decisions in abuse in care cases in 2007 and 2008 - followed by successful applications by the Crown for costs orders - led the Legal Services Agency to send a

 Each claimant had to justify why his or her claim should continue to receive funding, and explain why the claim had sufficient "prospects of success".
-About two hundred claimants lost their legal aid after their justifications were rejected, although about half of those had legal aid reinstated after seeking statutory reviews or appeals, providing further information to Legal Aid as part of the review process, or making fresh applications.245 This process placed a significant burden on claimants and their lawyers and led to lengthy delays before they could resume their claims.
+About two hundred claimants lost their legal aid after their justifications were rejected, although about half of those had legal aid reinstated after seeking statutory reviews or appeals, providing further information to Legal Aid as part of the review process, or making fresh applications.
+This process placed a significant burden on claimants and their lawyers and led to lengthy delays before they could resume their claims.